Composite learning control with modular backstepping and high-order tuners: Conclusions

 \section{Conclusions}

 This paper has presented a feasible modular backstepping control strategy named CLBC for strict-feedback uncertain nonlinear systems.
 The proposed composite learning HOT allows the exact implementation of the high-order time derivatives of parameter estimates and the offset of modeling errors, such that the transient performance can be guaranteed without resorting to nonlinear damping terms or high control gains.
-The proposed algorithm of staged exciting strength maximization ensures that the exciting strength is monotonously non-decreasing in each excitation stage, such that the exponential stability of the closed-loop system with parameter convergence is obtainable under the much weaker condition of IE or partial IE. Simulation studies have validated that the proposed CLBC greatly outperforms two state-of-the-art modular backstepping controllers, namely HOT-ABC and MRE-HOT, in both parameter estimation and control.
+The proposed algorithm of staged exciting strength maximization ensures that the exciting strength is monotonically non-decreasing at each excitation stage, thereby enabling exponential stability of the closed-loop system with parameter convergence under the much weaker condition of IE or partial IE. Simulation studies have validated that the proposed CLBC greatly outperforms two state-of-the-art modular backstepping controllers, namely HOT-ABC and MRE-HOT, in both parameter estimation and control.
 Further work would focus on nonlinear parameterization problems and robot control based on the proposed method.